 On which day and time should I make my virtual event?

 This is a major problem that every event organizer knows.

 This question can totally change your participation rate, we have several recommendations:

-- You should also think about the schedule and typologies of your guests: experienced entrepreneurs do not have the same time frame as young parents.
-So put yourself at your audience's place and do things in their best interest.
+- You should also think about the schedule and typologies of your guests: experienced entrepreneurs do not have the same schedule as young parents.
+So put yourself in your audience's shoes and do things in their best interest.